Gift Aid Frequently Asked Questions

 What donations are eligible for Gift Aid?

 The Macular Society can claim Gift Aid when you make a monetary donation from your own funds.
-However, certain donations are not eligible to claim Gift Aid on.
-For example, if you have been charged an entry fee e.g. a ticket for a performance or sports event, or you have bought something or entered a competition e.g. a raffle or sweepstake, these are not eligible for Gift Aid.
-If the donation is from a non-UK taxpayer or made on behalf of a company, or if your donation is on behalf of someone else or a group of people e.g. collection from work colleagues, then these are not eligible for Gift Aid.
+However, certain donations are not eligible to claim Gift Aid.
+For example, if you have been charged an entry fee, e.g. a ticket for a performance or sports event, or bought something or entered a competition, e.g. a raffle or sweepstake, these are not eligible for Gift Aid.
+If the donation is from a non-UK taxpayer or made on behalf of a company, or if your donation is on behalf of someone else or a group of people, e.g. collection from work colleagues, then these are not eligible for Gift Aid.

 Why do I need to keep you updated of my address or details?

-The HMRC require charities to keep a record of the Gift Aid declaration which includes the full name of the donor and full home postal address where the donor is registered as a UK tax payer.
-If the charity is unable to provide this information, it’s likely that the declaration will be considered invalid.
-The HMRC recommends that charities ask donors at regular intervals, to check the personal details held, but it is the responsibility of the donor to inform any charity if their details change or they are no longer a tax payer.
-To let us know if you have changed your name or address, please use the online form or contact us at supportercare@macularsociety.org or on 01264 350 551.
+The HMRC requires charities to keep a record of the Gift Aid declaration, which includes the full name of the donor and the full home postal address where the donor is registered as a UK taxpayer.
+If the charity is unable to provide this information, the declaration will likely be considered invalid.
+The HMRC recommends that charities ask donors at regular intervals, to check the personal details held, but it is the donor's responsibility to inform any charity if their details change or they are no longer a taxpayer.
+To let us know if you have changed your name or address, please use the online form or contact us at info@macularsociety.org or on 01264 350 551.

 I am no longer a UK taxpayer.
 How do I cancel my Gift Aid?